 Innovation is both challenging and rewarding and essential for excellence in management.
-I have learnt that a corporation has to face new challenges all the time.
+I have learned that a corporation has to face new challenges all the time.
 We have to keep changing strategies, goals, and our approach to meet the changing scenario constantly.
 For instance, environment and ecology were unknown words till a decade back.
 Today, … Continue reading Aditya Birla On Innovation

 Good leadership is one of the very important factors for success.
 Gone are the days, when the boss was automatically the leader, and the cardinal rules while dealing with the boss were: Rule No. 1—The Boss is always right and Rule No. 2—If the Boss is wrong, refer to Rule No. 1!
 I have found … Continue reading Aditya Birla On Leadership